jibidus/monitofen/README.md

 - Daily import of measurements
 - Visualize measures by selecting a day and a metric

+## 🐳 How have a preview with Docker?

+`make docker-start`

+Then, go to [http://localhost:3000](http://localhost:3000), wait a few seconds (or more in macOS or Windows) until frontend is "compiled", and voila!

+Note: database was populated with fake outdoor temperature for last days.

+Note: press `Ctrl+C` to quit.

 ## How to install?

 Here is a tutorial to [install Monitofen on Raspberry Pi OS Lite](doc/infra.md).